Seventeenth Sunday after Trinity – Monday

 True Christians, God’s children, mourn here on earth.
 Why so?

 Their sin causes them to grieve and mourn.
-They are not as the rude and carnal-minded people who delight in sin.
+They are not as the rude and carnal-minded men who sport with sin.
 They are born again by the Spirit of God and desire earnestly to serve God with a pure heart and with good works that are pleasing in His sight; and it grieves them that sin still dwells within them and exerts such a powerful influence upon them.
 Read the lamentation of St. Paul in Romans 7:14-24, where he finally exclaims: “O wretched man that I am! who shall deliver me from the body of this death?”

 Let us suffer here with Jesus, to His image e’er conform;